copywriter, creative director

 Wednesday, June 11, 2025

-Unemployed Man Picks Up His Fourth New Hobby
+Unemployed Man Picks Up Fourth New Hobby

 BROOKLYN, NY — First, it was collaging.
 Then, it was learning to play the piano.
 Next, he got very serious about folding table napkins into animals like they do on cruise ships.